BeeGrinder/FantasyGrounds-SW5e/README.md

 ---

-__Fantasy Grounds Unity(FGU)__ : I am now primarily testing this rule set in FGU.
+__Fantasy Grounds Unity&reg; (FGU)__ : I am now primarily testing this rule set in FGU.
 When reporting a problem, be sure to specify if you are using FGU or Classic.

 ---